NGaikwad99/CompTIASecPlus-Prep/All modules.md

     * *Volume encryption* involves encryption of a certain set of files or folders within a disk or partition.
     * *Database encryption* focuses on the data contained in a database to pretect any sensitive information such as user credentials or healthcare data.
 Transparent data encryption and column-level encryption are two forms of database encryption that focus on the entire database and specific columns, respectively.
     * *Record-level encryption* allows encoding of specific records or rows in a database.
 * **Transport/communication** of information in a secure manner ensures privacy and protection of sensitive data.
-Even in the case an attacker gets access to the information being transmitted, encryption ensures that the data is not readable unless they have the decryption key or can find the corresponding plaintext of a hash value.
+    * Even in the case an attacker gets access to the information being transmitted, encryption ensures that the data is not readable unless they have the decryption key.
 * **Ciphers** are algorithms that are used to encode or decode message.
 * Substitution, transposition and polyalphabetic ciphers are historical, non-mathematical ciphers that simply scrambled letters to make a secret message unreadable.
 * Based on the amount of data encrypted at a time: